 - SCRCA structure 240990: Platelayers' Hut

 However, much remains to be done as the SCRCA Project Team has access to - and permission to use - eight different videos spanning a forty year period.

-This is a skilled / specialist task.
+This is a skilled / specialist activity.
 It involves working from your own home and using your own computer equipment to review the information and reduced-size images stored in the online database (plus, where necessary, the full-size images supplied on CD or DVD) in order to write a comprehensive technical description for each SCRCA structure.
-These detailed descriptions need to be written in the preferred 'Historic Environment Record' (HER) format using standard architectural terminology, so a background as an architect and / or in surveying and recording historic buildings will almost certainly be a pre-requisite for this task.
+These formal descriptions need to be written in the preferred 'Historic Environment Record' (HER) format using standard architectural terminology, so a background as an architect and / or in surveying and recording historic buildings will almost certainly be a pre-requisite for this task.
 (Training can only be provided on project standards and the use of the SCRCA Project database.)

-This involves outside fieldwork (site-visits) to previously agreed sections of the SCRCA to identify, photograph (using your own equipment) and complete a paper and / or computerised (online) Assessment Report for all potentially relevant structures in accordance with documented policies, procedures and guidelines.
+This activity involves outside fieldwork (site-visits) to previously agreed sections of the SCRCA to identify, photograph (using your own equipment) and complete a paper and / or computerised (online) Assessment Report for all potentially relevant structures in accordance with documented policies, procedures and guidelines.

 - to have access to (and know how to use) a five mega-pixel or better digital camera capable of 5x or better optical magnification; and